kevindbaik/API-Project/README.md

 ## Details Page
 ![alt text](./images/spotdetails.png)

+## Next Features (In Progress)
+- Users will be able to see and manage all of their reviews.
+- Users will be able to book a spot, based on a calender date.

 ## Launch Instructions
 - Clone this repo, and in the root directory, run `npm i -D`.

-- In the backend directory, run `npm i -D` and create a __.env__ file modeled after __.env.example__, editing any details as desired, and adding your own JWT_SECRET.
+- In the backend directory, run `npm i -D` and create a __.env__ file modeled after __.env.example__, and add your own JWT_SECRET.

 - Undo migrations and seeders with: `npx dotenv sequelize db:seed:undo:all && npx dotenv sequelize db:migrate:undo:all`.

-- Run migrations and seeders with: `npx dotenv sequelize db:migrate && npx dotenv sequelize db:seed:all`.

-- Finally, run `npm start`.
+- Run migrations and seeders with: `npx dotenv sequelize db:migrate && npx dotenv sequelize db:seed:all`, and then run `npm start`.

-- In the frontend directory, run `npm i -D`, and run `npm start`.
+- Finally, in the frontend directory, run `npm i -D`, and run `npm start`.

 <!--!!END_ADD -->

 ## Database Schema Design